gyaniv007/AI_Loan_App/README.md

      a) Add the OPEN_AI_KEY or any other required
      b) Update the LLM in the nodes.py file.
 Line position 13,14,15.
 6) Print Statement has been placed a position to understand the flow and final outcome.
+7) Placed a Presentation Deck in PDF.
+File - CloudFront_AILoanProcessing.pdf